mmore500/waves/index.md

 If these dates don't work for you, we may be able to shift this schedule by a week or two for individual participants.
 Let us know in your application and we will do our best to accomodate you.
 Participants will be expected to commit to full-time (approximately 40 hours/week) engagement with the workshop.
-To accommodate multiple U.S. time zones, all group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
+To accommodate multiple U.S. time zones, all group meetings will be held over videoconference sometime between noon and 5pm EST (GMT-4).
 A **$6,000** stipend will be disbursed to participants in five bi-weekly installments of $1,200.

 All U.S. citizens/permanent residents are eligible to apply, as are international students already enrolled at Michigan State University.